 If an IP triggers this many auto-bans it will be permanently banned (added to the IP Disallow List) if they are about to be auto-banned again.
-Make sure that you turn on the IP Disallow List feature by setting "Disallow site access to IPs in the IP Disallow List" to Yes, otherwise permanently disallowing IPs will have no effect.
+Make sure that you turn on the IP Disallow List feature by setting Disallow site access to IPs in the IP Disallow List to Yes, otherwise the permanent adding to the IP Disallow List will have no effect.